 St. Joseph’s Cathedral

 MAP.
-Sitting stoically among Vietnamese temples and shrines is St. Joseph’s Cathedral.
-With sky-high bell towers, it dominates the small square it stands on.
+Standing stoically among Vietnamese temples and shrines is St. Joseph’s Cathedral.
+With sky-high bell towers, it dominates the small square.

 The neo-Gothic church – built in 1886 – is open to visitors.
 Inside, sunshine filters through stained-glass windows.